Modapto/Predictive-Maintenance/threshold-based_maintenance/README.md

 While the JSON input was provided beforehand,  an input sample is also provided as .json file in the sharepoint repository under the name “CORIM_tool_test.json”.

-The second PdM2Service argument called “winds_count_component_replac” is the number of time windows to measure the health state of the sub elements and used to define the most critical sub element to be replaced.
-It has a fixed value and is independent of the module or component.
-Consequently, it does not need to be provided when invoking the class, i.e., the default value is enough.

-The third PdM2Service argument “output_path="maintenance_recommendations.json" corresponds to the path where the maintenance suggestions will be stored, with “maintenance_recommendations.json” as the default path/file name.
+The second PdM2Service argument “output_path="maintenance_recommendations.json" corresponds to the path where the maintenance suggestions will be stored, with “maintenance_recommendations.json” as the default path/file name.

 ## Output

 The output of the algorithm is a .json file with default name “maintenance_recommendations.json”.
 The file follows the following format when no recommendation is given.

 ```sh
 {
   "recommendation": "non",
   "details": "The system is under control"
 }

 ```
 The file follows the following format when a recommendation is given.
 ```sh